-Lawrence, KS - For over twenty years, the Tom and Anne Moore Peace and Justice Award has supported and rewarded promoters of peace and justice in the local community by recognizing individuals and organizations who exemplify the goals of peace and justice through their practical and constructive work locally, nationally, or internationally.
-In this year when our country is continues major wars through out the world, the Award is also a light of hope shining on a future filled with uncertainty.
+Lawrence, KS, March 27, 2017 – The Lawrence Coalition for Peace and Justice has announced winners for the 2017 Tom and Anne Moore Peace and Justice Award.
+The purpose of the award program is to promote peace and justice efforts in the local community and to recognize individuals or organizations who exemplify the goals of peace and justice through their practical and constructive work locally, nationally, or internationally.

 Sara Taliaferro received four separate nominations for the award.
 This is a record for number of nominations, and she is certainly deserving.

 Sara was a key person in helping the Lawrence Community Shelter find a permanent home.
 As a facilitator of community meetings, there is simply no equal in bringing people to the table, in helping people listen to each other, and in finding common ground.

 Sara has also been tireless in her work on finding and securing affordable housing for all people here in Lawrence.
 Meetings too many to count found Sara there championing the cause of affordable housing in the increasingly expensive local housing market.

 At Plymouth Church, she has been a leader in the green team, helping the congregation lessen its carbon footprint on our planet.
 She has challenged all of our consciences to do more with less, to reuse, and to live more simply.

 Sara is never one to shy away from hard meetings or difficult conversations.
 She is the role model for a community activist: determined and unrelenting in her resolve and yet at the same time, always one to be willing to engage others with whom she may disagree.